eslint/typescript-eslint-parser/README.md

 # Deprecated: TypeScript ESLint Parser

 **Important:** This repository is no longer maintained and `typescript-eslint-parser` will not receive any future updates.
-There is an actively maintained fork of this project available at https://typescript-eslint.io and published on npm as `@typescript-eslint-parser`.
+There is an actively maintained fork of this project available at https://typescript-eslint.io and published on npm as `@typescript-eslint/parser`.

 ```diff
 - typescript-eslint-parser